Zardrilokis/BBOX-Administration-PowerShell/README.md

 If the user wants to quit the program, he can use the "Cancel" button when program asking action or press "CTRL" + "break" keyboard keys if there is a while in the programm.

+Don't forget to have a look at : https://github.com/Zardrilokis/BBOX-Administration-Powershell/wiki

 Enjoy your first experience with this program :)